ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ### Motivation

-So Why Wallet Discovery?

-Given the benefits of `externally_connectable` as describe in CAIP-X (TODO ADD LINK HERE WHEN AVAILABLE) we need to solve for a key area where it fails to match the injected provider pattern.
-`externally_connectable` requires that the webpage attempting to connect with the wallet know the extension's canonical extension id.
+Given the benefits of `externally_connectable` as describe in CAIP-X (TODO ADD LINK HERE WHEN AVAILABLE) we need to solve for a key area where it fails to match the injected provider pattern. `externally_connectable` requires that the webpage attempting to connect with the wallet know the extension's canonical extension id.
 Currently, there is no standard method for these wallets to provide their extension IDs to dApps.
 A standardized approach will improve interoperability, security, and user experience by ensuring that dApps can reliably identify and communicate with the intended wallet.

 Ideally browsers would eventually provide an API by which wallets can register the capabilities that they offer which webpages could access and choose to communicate with in a way that avoids the need for this additional discovery step.

+#### Why not a centralized registry?

+Using a centralized repository to manage wallet extension IDs creates potential security vulnerabilities and central points of failure.
+By allowing wallets to directly announce their IDs to dApps, we eliminate reliance on a single source, enhancing security and adhering to blockchain's decentralization principles.
+This method minimizes risks such as data tampering and spoofing, ensuring safer and more reliable dApp interactions.
+It would also just introduce another layer of central authority to the stack which we ought to avoid.

 ### Specification

 **Extension ID Announcement Protocol:**